aorinevo/devly-example/README.md

 ## Devly Plugins and Utilities

 All Devly plugins and utilities are publised to npm under the `@devly` scope.
-For a full list, see visit https://github.com/devlyjs.
+For a full list, visit https://github.com/devlyjs.

 Here is a partial list:
  - [@devly/devly-apache](https://github.com/devlyjs/devly-apache)